 The Middle East was a place with many problems for the United States during the Cold War, and it still is today.
 America is most worried about protecting Israel and being able to get the oil from around the Persian Gulf.

 However, over time it became clear that America’s main reason to be in the Middle East were Israel and oil, not the containment of communism.
-After the Cold War ended, the Middle East was the first place the United States went to war and more Americans have died fighting in the Middle East in the past thirty years than every other corner of the world combined.
+After the Cold War ended, the Middle East was the first place the United States went to war and more Americans have died fighting in the Middle East in the past 30 years than every other corner of the world combined.

 What do you think?
 Was President Reagan right?
 Was the Soviet Union an evil empire?